-- 2 (question mark) Set from Source the alarm will use the severity level of the trigger event, for example a warning event. - ▼ (Red) Critical A problem with significant implications. - Market Control of the Control of t - (Yellow) Warning A condition that might lead to a problem. - [Blue] Info Information only; not a problem. - (Green) Clear An alarm that clears another alarm (for example, LinkUp).
+- (question mark) Set from Source the alarm will use the severity level of the trigger event, for example a warning event. - ▼ (Red) Critical A problem with significant implications. - (Orange) Error A problem with limited implications. - (Yellow) Warning A condition that might lead to a problem.

+- ■ (Blue) Info Information only; not a problem. - (Green) Clear An alarm that clears another alarm (for example, LinkUp).